inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 ``signalPropagationAnimationSpeed`` and
 ``signalTransmissionAnimationSpeed`` (not specified by default).
-The propagation animation speed pertains to the expansion/recession phase, when a signal boundary is propagating on the playground.
+The propagation animation speed pertains to the expansion/recession phase, when a signal boundary is propagating on the scene.
 The transmission animation speed refers to the presence phase, when no signal boundary is visible.
 If no value is specified for these parameters, the ``signalPropagationAnimationTime`` and